Traditional vs. Trenchless Sewer Repair: What’s Best for Your Property?

 Trenchless technology allows plumbers to repair or replace an underground pipe with little to no digging.
 This is accomplished through two primary methods:

 1. Pipe Lining (Cured-in-Place Pipe or CIPP): This method is ideal for pipes that are still structurally intact but may have cracks, leaks, or root intrusion.
 A flexible, resin-saturated liner is inserted into the old pipe from a small access point.
 This liner is then inflated, pressing it against the walls of the existing pipe.
-The resin is then cured (hardened) using heat or UV light, creating a brand new, seamless, and incredibly durable pipe inside the old one.
+The resin is then cured (hardened) using heat or UV light, creating a brand new, smooth, and incredibly durable pipe inside the old one.
 It’s like a brand-new pipe with no digging required.

 2. Pipe Bursting: This method is used when the old pipe has collapsed or is too damaged to be lined.
 A powerful hydraulic machine pulls a new, high-strength polyethylene pipe through the path of the old pipe.
 At the front of the new pipe is a “bursting head,” which fractures the old, damaged pipe outward as the new one is pulled into place.
 This method also requires only small access points at either end of the line.